 Significantly, when a native culture encounters a non-native religion, there may be a mutual impact.
 For example, Christianity had its impact on Indian culture.
-The Christian presence in India influenced the abolition of sati (burning the widow on her husband's pyre), of child marriage, and of the devadasi system (temple prostitution).
+The Christian presence in India influenced the abolition of Sati (burning the widow in her husband's pyres), of child marriage, and of devadasi system (temple prostitution).
 The Christian missionaries threw open their schools to all children in a country where some sections of society were traditionally denied education.
-The Sermon on the Mount profoundly influenced Gandhi in his advocacy of non-violence.
+The Sermon on the Mount profoundly influenced Gandhi in his advocacy of nonviolence.
 Hinduism has had its impact on Christianity.
 The Christians learnt from the Hindus to appreciate religious tolerance.
-The Hindu belief in the divine presence in natural phenomena - the trees, mountains, rivers, and so on - has enabled the Christians to understand better divine immanence in the universe besides being aware of the transcendence of God.
+The Hindu belief in divine presence in the natural phenomena - the trees, mountains, rivers and so on - has enabled the Christians to understand better divine immanence in the universe besides being aware of the transcendence of God.
 Likewise, has there been a mutual impact of religions and cultures in Southeast Asia?
 It may be said that religion is the core of culture.
-Just as culture preserves religion within itself, religion too has to affirm the values of the culture in which it is embedded.
+Just as culture preserves religion within itself, religion too has to affirm the values of culture in which it is embedded.

 Religion and ethnicities seem to go hand in hand in Southeast Asia.
-It appears as if to be Thai, Burmese, or Cambodian is to be Buddhist; to be Indonesian or Malay is to be a Muslim, and to be a Filipino is to be a Christian.
+It appears as if to be a Thai, Burmese or Cambodian is to be a Buddhist; to be an Indonesian or Malay is to be a Muslim and to be a Filipino is to be a Christian.
 The religion of the majority seems to determine the national character.
 This is not how Southeast Asia should be.
 In fact, religions transcend ethnicities and are universal.
 The minorities too play significant roles in the life of the nation.
-Some microscopic minorities do make enormous contributions to the nation.
+Some microscopic minorities do make enormous contributions to the nations.
 For example, the Christians in Asia have been pioneers in the fields of education and health care.
 People of all religions constitute the rich diversity of the nation.
-The minorities are not left to the mercy of the majority in a democratic polity.
+The minorities are not left to the mercy of the majority in democratic polity.
 Democracy is where all the citizens are equal under the law and have equal opportunities.
-A nation is judged by the character, dynamism, and quality of life of its citizens, which include both the majority and the minorities.
-Therefore, to be Thai is more than to be Buddhist; it is also to be Muslim, Christian, and so on.
-To be Filipino is also to be Muslim.
-To be Indonesian or Malaysian is also to be Christian, Hindu, Buddhist, and so on.
+A nation is judged by the character, dynamism and quality of life of its citizens, which include both the majority and the minorities.
+Therefore, to be a Thai is more than to be a Buddhist; it is also to be a Muslim, Christian and so on.
+To be a Filipino is also to be a Muslim.
+To be an Indonesian Or Malaysian is also to be a Christian, Hindu, Buddhist and so on.